Serious Sam: Kamikaze Attack!: Gameplay

 The player character (left) chasing after Sam.
 The objective is to strike Sam with deflected hazards.

 Serious Sam: Kamikaze Attack! is an auto-running game in a style similar to Canabalt and Robot Unicorn Attack.
 It puts the player in control of a Headless Kamikaze (or Beheaded Kamikaze), a decapitated humanoid figure wielding bombs that acts as an enemy in other Serious Sam games.
-There are forty levels, split between a desert and jungle environment.
+There are forty levels, split between desert and jungle environments.
 In each, the character traverses a two-dimensional world in continuous motion.
 Their speed increases progressively.

-The primary goal is chasing after and defeating Sam "Serious" Stone (the protagonist of the Serious Sam series) after surmounting a pre-determined distance.
-In-between, the Headless Kamikaze faces several hazards, including cacti, frogs, rockets, bombs, grenades, gaps, and fences.
+The primary goal is to chase after and defeat Sam "Serious" Stone (the protagonist of the Serious Sam series) after surmounting a pre-determined distance.
+In between, the Headless Kamikaze faces several hazards, including cacti, frogs, rockets, bombs, grenades, gaps, and fences.
 These may be avoided by jumping over them, and some can be destroyed or deflected using the kick ability, which fills the "rage meter" that can ultimately kill the character.
 It automatically drains while not in use.
 The Headless Kamikaze has multiple (initially three) lives; depleting them causes the player to lose.
-Certain collectibles may add additional lives, others can instantly empty the rage meter, reset the character's speed, or add multipliers to the score.
+Certain collectibles may add additional lives; others can instantly empty the rage meter, reset the character's speed, or add multipliers to the score.
 When jumping over obstacles, holding down the button prolongs the leap, and a second one can be initiated while in the air.

 Every level includes an optional bonus objective consisting of kicking one type of object a certain number of times.
-Achieving these unlocks gameplay modifiers, including a higher frequency of collectibles and a faster drainage of the rage meter.
+Achieving these unlocks gameplay modifiers, including a higher frequency of collectibles and faster drainage of the rage meter.
 Later stages are made more difficult by incorporating more hazards.
 "Endless" modes have no exit condition, with the player aiming only for the highest possible score through the bonus objective.
-Highscores could be shared via the OpenFeint and Game Center services.
+High scores could be shared via the OpenFeint and Game Center services.